JPvRiel/inspect_raid/README.md

 ## Mixed SSD and HDD arrays and 'write-mostly'

-The `writemostly` option can make sense where an HDD is used for redundancy, e.g. in RAID1, next to a single SSD.
-Since the SSD is typically faster to read, I'd expect that `writemostly` will help avoid having the HDD slow down reads from the array and just leverage the SSD.
+The `write_mostly` option can make sense where an HDD is used for redundancy, e.g. in RAID1, next to a single SSD.
+Since the SSD is typically faster to read, I'd expect that `write_mostly` will help avoid having the HDD slow down reads from the array and just leverage the SSD.

 ## Example info output